angular/angular/src/cdk/overlay/overlay.md

-### Overlay

-The `Overlay` service provides a way to open floating panels on the screen.
+The `overlay` package provides a way to open floating panels on the screen.

 ### Creating overlays
 Calling `overlay.create()` will return an `OverlayRef` instance.
 This instance is a handle for